cdapio/hadoop_cookbook/README.md

 * CentOS 6.4+
 * Ubuntu 12.04+

 This cookbook assumes that you have a working Java installation.
 It has been tested using version 1.13.0 of the java cookbook, using Oracle Java 6.
+If you plan on using Hive with a database other than the embedded Derby, you will need to provide it and set it up prior to starting Hive Metastore service.

 # Usage